apache/druid/docs/api-reference/data-management-api.md

 #### Request body

-The group of segments is sent as a JSON request payload with the following properties:
+The group of segments is sent as a JSON request payload that accepts the following properties:

 |Property|Description|Example|
 |----------|-------------|---------|